khalid-hussain/shaheen/chap21.md

-If you lay down your arms then not only our sacrifices of the past few years will go to waste but  all that blood will also go to waste that has been shed by the Muslims from the time of Tariq Bin Ziyad until today.
+If you lay down your arms then not only our sacrifices of the past few years will go to waste but  all that blood will also go to waste that has been shed by the Muslims from the time of Tariq bin Ziyad until today.
 Today the spirits of the martyr of the nation are looking at you.
 Do not dishonor their blood.
 Even today it is my faith that we can win this war.
 You say that the people of Granada are tired of hunger and starvation but is it hunger that makes a coward